Coptic period: Relations with the Chalcedonian Christian Church

-The Coptic church in Egypt, known as the Church of Alexandria during this period, suffered from persecution and suppression from both the temporal authority of the Easter Roman Emperors as well as the Chalcedonian Church, which had become the predominant Christian church in the Empire following the Council of Chalcedon of 451 AD.
+The Coptic church in Egypt, known as the Church of Alexandria during this period, suffered from persecution and suppression from both the temporal authority of the Eastern Roman Emperors as well as the Chalcedonian Church, which had become the predominant Christian church in the Empire following the Council of Chalcedon of 451 AD.
 The worst of these persecutions came during the early 600s under Emperor Phocas, leading many Copts to side with the Persians, whom the Eastern Roman Empire was at war with at the time.

-Despite these hardships, the Coptic Church not only survived but thrived throughout Egypt, even boasting an ecclesiastical hierarchy and administration equal in size and influence to the mainstream Chalcedonian Church and maintaining strong links with neighbouring regions like Syria.
+Despite these hardships, the Coptic Church not only survived but thrived throughout Egypt, even boasting an ecclesiastical hierarchy and administration equal in size and influence to the mainstream Chalcedonian Church and maintaining strong links with neighboring regions like Syria.

 The situation would improve for the Copts with the Muslim conquest of Egypt.
-Wanting to seem impartial, the Muslim governors did not favour one church over another and tried to mediate their theological disagreements.
-This situation favoured the Copts, as they no longer had to fear state persecution and could expand their reach more than ever before, with Bishops of the Coptic church even returning to cities such as Cairo and Alexandria from where they had been expelled by the Eastern Roman authorities and church.
+Wanting to seem impartial, the Muslim governors did not favor one church over another and tried to mediate their theological disagreements.
+This situation favored the Copts, as they no longer had to fear state persecution and could expand their reach more than ever before, with Bishops of the Coptic church even returning to cities such as Cairo and Alexandria from where they had been expelled by the Eastern Roman authorities and church.

 Coptic Christianity still has many followers in present-day Egypt.